 Another Daufuskie local, Mary Bryan said, “I saw a large black animal in the woods while walking my dog.
 The dog stopped and turned in the other direction.”
 Mary, not knowing what it was, decided to follow suit.
 While it may be a misinterpretation, there is still plenty of information to support black bears being in Beaufort County.

 So far, there have been no injuries or deaths related to black bears in the state of South Carolina.
 However, feeding bears either directly or indirectly could be a factor in changing these statistics.

 As their population continues to grow and black bears begin to spread throughout our state, it’s important to educate oneself on protection.
 Keep trash locked up in an area that the animals cannot smell or see it.
-Take caution when feeding other outdoor animals, because those food products – cat food, dog food and bird seed – may also attract a bear to your yard.
+Take caution when feeding other outdoor animals.
+Cat food, dog food and bird seed may also attract a bear to your yard.
 If you come across a black bear, try to look as large as possible, shout and act aggressively in order to intimidate the bear away.

-By Kathleen McMenamin, Master Naturalist, H2O Sports.
+By Kathleen McMenamin, Master Naturalist.
 Photo courtesy of Bruce Andersen, Fox’s Den Lodge, Manistique, MI.